lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork1.md

 * Be able to read and edit files using vim.
 * Understand the general course structure and the resources available to help you succeed.
-* Write, compile, and run a basic C program.

 ## Assignment